samyycX/awesome-cs2/TEMPLATE.md

 # Contributing

 ## How to add plugins
-Add an entry in `manifests/xxx.json` and follow the same format as the other entries, the github workflow will auto update the `README.md`.
+You only need to add an entry in `manifests/xxx.json` and follow the same format as the other entries.

 ## Rules
 - Plugin must be open source